karisigurd4/DocumentLab/Documentation/Configuration.md

 If you need DocumentLab to understand custom contextual information you can achieve that by providing your own newline separated text files in the *context* folder.
 These files are loaded dynamically upon DocumentLab startup and you should be able to use them directly without further configuration.

+When DocumentLab starts, it loads the contents of these files into memory.
+It uses a binary search algorithm that allows a certain degree of fuzzy-matching.
+Search time is O(log n) so the files can contain quite a lot of information before performance becomes an issue.

 *Note:* There is a configuration parameter specifically intended for configuring street address information files in *Data\Configuration\FromFileConfiguration.json*.
 There aren't further configuration options available for dynamically loaded contextual files at the moment.

 ## Image analysis optimization